Careers and Work Experience

 - A stable careers programme

 - Learning from career and labour market information

 - Encounters with employers and employees

 - Experiences of workplaces

 - Personal guidance

 Further details can be found in the CEAIG policy below.

 All students have open access to the Careers Library and students are welcome to browse for further information on careers and the world of work.
 College, training provider and University prospectuses are also kept here.
 There is also an extensive college and university prospectus library held in The Sixth Form Centre.

-Sixth Form students with their parents and carers can also arrange for a careers/progression interview with Mr Plunkett.
-A member of the team will also be present at parents evenings this year to answer careers related questions.
+Sixth Form students with their parents and carers can also arrange for a careers/progression interview with a qualified Careers Advisor.
+A member of the team will also be present at parents evenings to answer careers related questions.